This is How You Use Social Proof to Make More Sales

 The people who gave the wrong answer were asked afterward why they did it.
 Many of them said they knew it was wrong but they didn’t want to be the one to stand out from the crowd.

 This may seem foolish in hindsight but the itch to follow the crowd is embedded in our psyche.
 It’s part of our survival instinct.
+A psychological phenomenon.
 The one who separates from the herd could easily become a Dire Wolf’s dinner.
 So we tend to go with a group’s opinion and put value in its collective wisdom.

 And you know why this is?
 Blame your brain.